 It’s important for a performing company to stay active in times like this –we could have sat it out and waited for better times; we could have reduced ourselves to tidying up props and costumes, reviewing scripts and maintaining a base level of fitness.
 But that’s not the Carp way.
 We were determined to maintain a presence during the lockdown and continue to provide entertainment in the best way possible under the circumstances.
-We’ve reached out to schools, pre-schools and libraries with a total of ten Virtual Performances of our shows, written, rehearsed and filmed throughout April and May.
-Some of them are available on our YouTube channel, some provided to schools and pre-schools, and others can be seen on various social media platforms via Melbourne’s great libraries in June and July.
+We’ve reached out to schools, pre-schools and libraries, and now have a total of fourteen Virtual Performances written, rehearsed and filmed.
+Some of them are available on our YouTube channel, some provided to schools and pre-schools, and others can be seen on various social media platforms via Melbourne’s great libraries .
 We’re planning more too, because social restrictions still keep libraries and many schools from hosting performances for a while longer.
 Look out for our Christmas Show, currently in development and available from mid-November.

-The outbreak of Covid-19 has been contained, and the threat is easing, which has seen the gradual easing of restrictions and the return to social interaction.
-That doesn’t mean we can relax, though.
-In order to prevent a second wave, constant vigilance is a necessity.
 At Carp Productions we’re committed to maintaining the highest hygiene standards, even under current conditions when the only people we can see are each other.
 Hand sanitiser is a constant presence in everything we do; we use it before and after every performance, and whenever possible beyond that.
 We wipe down all of our equipment before and after use, and wash all costumes after performances.
-We’ve adapted our shows to minimise contact between actor and audience, especially in situations where children are invited onto stage to play parts.
-We’re maintaining a 1.5 metre distance at all times.
+We’ve adapted our shows – we’re minimising contact between actor and audience, especially in situations where children are invited onto stage to play parts.
+We’ll be maintaining a 1.5 metre distance at all times.
 And we’re keeping a close watch on our health, with a commitment to self-isolate and have ourselves tested if we display the slightest symptoms.
 You can’t be too careful.
 We also keep ourselves up to date with updates from the Department of Health and Human Services.

 We’re looking forward to seeing you all again!
 We’re open for enquiries and bookings, and we’re prepared – as always – to meet any challenge and continue to provide our high-quality, entertaining and informative shows into the future.
 See you soon!